Shigawake

 Shigawake is a municipality in the Gaspésie–Îles-de-la-Madeleine region of the province of Quebec in Canada.

-Shigawake is bordered to the west by Saint-Godefroi and to the east by Port-Daniel-Gascons.
+Shigawake is bordered to the west by Saint-Godefroi and to the east by Port-Daniel–Gascons.

 The place name is taken from the river that flows through the village and is of Mi'kmaq origin, meaning either "land of the rising sun" or "white water".

-The community of Shigawake is an eight kilometre stretch of coastline behind high red cliffs on the Gaspe Coast in the province of Québec.
-It has been officially designated as an Anglophone community among the largely Francophone population of Québec.
-Although it boasts a town council and mayor, it only hosts, among many small houses, a municipal building, the Anglican church of St Paul's, built in the 1860s, and a former Rectory converted to the Community Centre.
+The Municipality of Shigawake has an eight kilometre stretch of coastline behind high red cliffs on the Gaspe Coast.
+It has been officially designated as an Anglophone community among the largely Francophone population of Quebec.
+The community is only home to, among many small houses, a municipal building, the Anglican church of St Paul's (built in the 1860s), and a former Rectory converted to the Community Centre.
 The United Church was decommissioned in 2012, formerly the site of a temperance hall.

 Shigawake has held the Shigawake Fair annually since 1909, also now paired with the Shigawake Music Festival which has showcased local talent.

 Shigawake is also the site of Seagro, an organic fertiliser and composting firm.

 The oldest farmhouse on the entire coast continuously inhabited by one family, the Old Homestead, was built early in the first decade of the 1800s.
-The founding of Shigawake is described in The Alford Saga, an eight book series of a romantic adventures by the late Paul Almond, an officer of the Order of Canada.
+The founding of Shigawake is described in The Alford Saga, an eight book series of a romantic adventures by Paul Almond, an officer of the Order of Canada.

-The area's fields, once so productive, are now used mainly for hay and the woods behind for harvests of sawlogs and firewood.
+The area's fields, once so productive, are now used mainly for hay and its forests for harvest of sawlogs and firewood.

+History

+It is believed that the first settlers were probably sailors on a ship transporting slaves at the end of the 18th century.

+In 1864, its post office opened, and the parish was formed in 1873.
+But it was only on December 15, 1924, more than 50 years afer, that Shigawake was officially created by splitting away from the Township of Saint-Godefroy.